tchughesiv/voice/README.md

-# voice
+# speech2text
-Linux-based Voice Dictation solution using google's speech api
+Linux based Speech to Text solution using google the speech api